DidoMarchet/scss-slamp/README.md

 # slamp()
-### Don't have to make up clamp preferred values anymore because:
+### Don't have to make up clamp “preferred value“ anymore because:

 :relaxed: [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp()) is **one of the most useful css function** for responsive and adaptive layouts!